Skip to main content

 • Add -vvvv for all logs (TRACE)

-Install the service
+Installing the service

-Move executable
+Move the executable

 sudo mkdir -p /opt/mithril